-- 1.1 This policy applies to all Executive Branch Agencies, whether or not the agency is exempt from the State Purchasing Division or subject to any other exemption. - 1.2 This policy applies to all state employees who drive or operate state vehicles (referred to as "employee" or "employees" throughout this policy). - 1.3 A copy of this statewide administrative policy shall be placed and kept in all state motor vehicles. - 1.4 This policy does not apply to law enforcement vehicles. - 1.5 This policy supersedes any previously issued policy. - 1.6 This policy may be amended, without reissuing the entire policy, as needed, by the addition of new sections.
+1.1 This policy applies to all state employees who drive or operate state vehicles (referred to as "employee" or "employees" throughout this policy).

+1.2 A copy of this statewide administrative policy shall be placed and kept in all state motor vehicles.

+1.3 This policy does not apply to law enforcement vehicles.

+1.4 This policy supersedes any previously issued policy.

+1.5 This policy may be amended, without reissuing the entire policy, as needed, by the addition of new sections.